Restaurants

 Audio By Carbonatix

-The inaugural Michelin Guide for Texas was announced this month, and 23 Dallas restaurants received various recognitions.
-There are five distinctions: one-, two- and three-star restaurants, the latter being the best of the best.
+There are five different Michelin distinctions: one-, two- and three-star restaurants, the latter being the best of the best.
 Then there are Bib Gourmand recipients, which signifies good quality and value.
-One level below that are recommended restaurants, which have made the Guide but aren't near the caliber of a three-star restaurant.
+One level below that are recommended restaurants, which have made the Guide but aren’t near the caliber of a three-star restaurant.

-Below is a list of every restaurant in Dallas to receive some level of distinction.
+Below is a list of every restaurant in Dallas that has received some level of distinction.

 Three-Star Restaurants